Australian Medicare Number Validation

 ComponentDigitsDescription

-Medicare Number9 digitsThe main card number (8-digit identifier + 1-digit checksum).
-First digit should be 2-6.
+Medicare Number98-digit identifier + 1-digit checksum.
+First digit 2-6.

 Where to Find Each Component on Your Card